-Patience (also called Solitaire) is one of those recreational games that have survived throughout centuries thanks to a simple but challenging format.
-Played in almost every far corner of the world in hundreds of different variations, there’s hardly any passionate card player who hasn’t given Patience a try.
+Patience (also called Solitaire) is one of those recreational cardgames that have survived throughout centuries.
+Simply due to a simple but challenging format.
+Played in almost every far corner of the world in hundreds of different variations, there’s hardly any passionate card player who hasn’t given Solitaire a try.

-Much of this popularity is owed to the modern digital era, which opened up the doors to thousands of virtual Patience or Solitaire games, most of which within a few clicks away of every desktop, laptop or mobiledevice user.
-And like any great card game that found its way online, you can now also play real money Solitaire or Patience games online.
+Much of its popularity is owed to the modern digital era, which opened up the doors to thousands of virtual Solitaire games.
+Most of which are within a few clicks away of every desktop, laptop or mobiledevice user.
+And like any great cardgame that found its way online, you can now also play real money Solitaire or Patience games online.
 This way you can both test your skills and when you are skilled enough win cash too.

-If this sounds like something you might want to try, keep reading for a full insight into online Patience (Solitaire) and how to play it for real money.
+If this sounds like something you might want to try, keep reading for a full insight into online Solitaire (Patience) and how to play it for real money.

 Spider Solitaire can be played in many variations online and for money too.
 One Suit Spider Solitaire is played with only one suite, the Spades.
 Since this is a one suite game you are allowed to place cards of the same suite on top of others but don’t forget they need to be in ascending order.